-European Journal of Political Theory (2022) (published version) (pre-print)
+European Journal of Political Theory (2022) (published version) (pre-print) [online first]

 This paper sets out a research agenda for a political theory of climate displacement, by critically examining one prominent proposal—the idea of a normative status for ‘climate refugees’—and by proposing an alternative.
 Drawing on empirical work on climate displacement, I show that the concept of the climate refugee obscures the complexity and heterogeneity of climate displacement.
 I argue that, because of this complexity and heterogeneity, approaches to climate displacement that put the concept of the climate refugee at their centre will fail to treat like cases alike and relevantly different cases differently.
 In response to these failings, I outline an alternative—the pluralist theory of climate displacement—which confronts the specific challenges that climate displacement poses in different practical and institutional contexts, whilst also treating climate displacement as a unified phenomenon at the second-order level of burden-sharing.

 American Political Science Review 116, no. 3 (2022) (published version) (pre-print)

 Social scientific evidence suggests that labour migration can increase resilience to climate change.
 For that reason, some have recently advocated using labour migration policy as a tool of climate adaptation.
 This paper engages with the normative question of whether, and under what conditions, states may permissibly use labour migration policy as a tool of climate adaptation.
 I argue that states